Conditional Resident Awaiting I-751 Approval? Consider Filing N-400 for Naturalization

 Confirm You Are Eligible for Naturalized U.S. Citizenship

 For people who have been convicted of, or arrested for, a crime, it is especially important to consult an immigration attorney before applying for naturalization.
-Many crimes can lead to removal from the U.S., even for legal residents.
+Many crimes can lead to removal from the United States, even for legal residents.
 And the list of types of crimes that will bar someone from naturalized citizenship, whether temporarily or permanently, is even longer.

 Complete Form N-400 and File With Your I-751 Receipt

-People who qualify for naturalization should complete USCIS Form N-400 (Application for Naturalization).
-With the N-400, they should include their I-751 receipt and also a cover letter explaining that they want to naturalize under "I.N.A.Section 319(a)."
-This section of the Immigration and Nationality Act (I.N.A.) allows people who have been married to and living with a U.S. citizen for three years to apply for naturalization.
+If you qualify for naturalization, you can complete and submit USCIS Form N-400 (Application for Naturalization).
+With the N-400, you'll include not only the usual accompanying documents and fee, but a copy of your I-751 receipt notice and a cover letter explaining that you want to naturalize under "I.N.A.
+Section 319(a)."
+This section of the Immigration and Nationality Act (I.N.A.) allows people who have been married to and living with a U.S. citizen for a full three years to apply for naturalization.

 The letter should also state that you wish to have USCIS adjudicate (make a decision on) your I-751 and N-400 together at your naturalization interview.